 - Address numbers must be posted in a conspicuous place over or near the primary entrance or entrances.

 - If the building or structure cannot be easily seen or there is a long driveway off the roadway, the address numbers should be posted at the beginning of the driveway and again marked on the building itself.

 - The address numbers must be legible figures, not less than three inches high for residential uses, and not less than five inches high for commercial uses.

-- Buildings on the right side of streets receive even numbers.
+- Buildings on the right side of the streets receive even numbers.

-- Buildings on the left side of streets receive odd numbers.
+- Buildings on the left side of the streets receive odd numbers.

 - A street address is assigned every one (1) foot.

 - Multiple structures on a lot receive a unique number for each structure.

 - Block numbers are assigned to road sections that extend from one intersection to another.

 - A road name has a base name and a road type (Drive, Road, Lane Way.)

 - Dead-end Streets are called Lanes.

 - Private easements are called Ways.